ricardopg1987/kubernetes-rpi/README.md

 # Install control plane for all nodes
 To install control plane nodes, this implementation apply the vagrant configuration file provided in this repository.
 In this file we can configure the nodes that we want to deploy.
-In this case we are going to deploy 3 master nodes and 3 worker nodes.
+In this case we are going to deploy 3 master nodes.
 The required packages are installed in each node through the
 **bootstrap.sh** file.
 ```
 cd vagrantfile
 vagrant up
-vagrant ssh master1
 ```
 Once vagrant deploy all virtualbox machines, we most to acces to each one to install all the packages required.
 ```